Covid-19 vaccine information

 When will I get the COVID-19 vaccine?

-Where do I go to get my vaccine when I’m contacted?
+Where can I go to get my vaccine?

 Hundreds of local vaccination services run by family doctors and their teams have opened across the UK, as well as specific vaccination centres.